-- Whole life guaranteed insurability rider.
+- Guaranteed insurability rider.
 You can convert to a whole life policy without medical exams or proof of insurability.
 It’s only available at major milestones such as the birth of a child or marriage.

-- Return of premium rider.
-Provides a payout to you if you outlive your policy term.
+- Return-of-premium rider.
+Returns the premiums you’ve paid in if you outlive your policy term.
 But it’s only available for 20- and 30-year terms.

-Rates vary depending on a range of factors, like your age, gender, health cand lifestyle.
+Along with your age and gender, your health and lifestyle will be factored into your rate.
 To qualify for Transamerica’s “preferred plus” rate class, you’ll need to meet the following eligibility requirements:

-- Have a minimal or no history of tobacco use.
+- Minimal or no history of tobacco use.

-- Have no history of alcohol or substance abuse.
+- No history of alcohol or substance abuse.

-- Have a personal and family health history free of specified disease or impairments.
+- A personal and family health history free of specified disease or impairments.

-- Have a clean driving record free of DWIs, DUIs, suspensions and other convictions.
+- Clean driving record free of DWIs, DUIs, suspensions and other convictions.

 - Lenient underwriting.
 The company caters to high-risk applicants with its relaxed underwriting standards.